lopes/logbook/content/2023-productivity-unleashed.md

 Once data is received, effective handling is necessary to optimize its use.
 The primary goal is to sort data based on where it will be utilized, not just its source (following Tiago Forte's quote).

 ### Gmail
+{% admonition(type="warning", title="Update") %}
+I've updated this part because I'm no longer using labels (high, medium, low) to categorize messages.
+After some time using it, I noticed that I could just remove the notifications for new messages and leave uncategorized messages in Inbox.
+Following the Zero Inbox principle, I'll keep this box under control.
+Important messages will be tagged and for them I'll be notified because usually they require action from my side.
+So I'm using two categories in practice: Important and Not Important.
+{% end %}

 Emails (Gmail user here) can be tricky due to the influx of useless messages.
 To combat this, I unsubscribe from unnecessary notifications and heavily use the “Report SPAM” button.
-I employ filters to label and manage frequent messages, such as newsletters, banking updates, and tool notifications.
-The goal is to spend less time handling messages and more time on essential tasks with the Inbox Zero principle in mind.
+I employ filters to mark important messages and manage frequent messages, such as newsletters, banking updates, and tool notifications.
+The goal is to spend less time handling messages and more time on essential tasks with the **Inbox Zero** principle in mind.

-#### Labels
+#### Important Messages
-Contextualizing messages with labels saves time managing the Inbox.
-I use three priority labels: `High`, `Medium`, and `Low`.
-Tagging frequent senders allows for efficient handling, distinguishing between urgent and non-urgent messages.
+Gmail has a built-in intelligence that automatically categorizes some messages as important.
+Additionally, I created a filter to make sure that some messages (either by sender or subject) will always be marked as important to me.

 #### Mails for the Future
 For messages requiring future action, two approaches are employed: